Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2019-06-28-End-to-end_Sequence_Labeling_via_Bi_directional_LSTM-CNNs_CRF.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper, [End-to-end Sequence Labeling via Bi directional LSTM-CNNs-CRF,(Xuezhe Ma and Eduard Hovy 2016)](https://www.aclweb.org/anthology/P16-1101), proposed a neural network architectural for sequence labeling, which is NER and POS.
+This paper, [End-to-end Sequence Labeling via Bi directional LSTM-CNNs-CRF.
+Ma and Hovy.
+ACL 2016](https://www.aclweb.org/anthology/P16-1101), proposed a neural network architectural for sequence labeling, which is NER and POS.

 Their models is end-to-end models relying on no task-specific resources, feature engineering or data pre-procsessing.